 - 1. Students are expected to read all assignments, to be present for all classes, and to participate in class discussion.
 Each student shall present readings assigned by the instructor. - 2.
+Each student shall present informally and shall write an accompanying formal paper on some aspect of ethics in sport.
+The paper shall be prepared in accordance with the style of the Publication Manual of the American Psychological Association (6th edition). - 3.
 The class will be divided into groups according to common academic interests.
-Each group shall prepare a presentation and shall write an accompanying paper on some aspect of ethics in sport.
+Each group shall prepare a formal presentation and shall write an accompanying paper on some aspect of ethics in sport.
 The presentation shall be for a period not more than 35 minutes, at least 10 minutes of which should be reserved for questions.
 Further, the presentation shall include a summary handout for classmates and shall include conventional transparencies or Microsoft Powerpoint.
 The paper shall be 8-12 pages in length and shall include 10 references, a majority of which should be from scholarly journals.
 Finally, the paper shall be prepared in accordance with the style of the Publication Manual of the American Psychological Association (6th edition).